Proximal Policy Gradient Arborescence for Quality Diversity Reinforcement Learning: TD3GA Implementation Details

 \textbf{Design Decisions:}

 \begin{enumerate} \item\textbf{Number of critics:} In TD3GA, we maintain a TD3 critic for the objective function and one for each of the measure functions.
-We also create a separate critic for the weighted objective that is used when walking the solution point.
+We also create a separate critic for the weighted objective that is used when walking the search policy.
 We refer to these critics as the \textit{objective} critic, \textit{measure} critics, and \textit{walking} critic.

 \item\textbf{Choice of actor for critic training:} When training the critic, TD3 requires an actor that generates actions for states sampled from the replay buffer.
-Prior QD-RL methods that estimate objective gradients with TD3, e.g., PGA-ME~\cite{nilsson2021pga} and CMA-MEGA (TD3, ES)~\cite{dqdrl}, fulfill this role with a dedicated actor.
+Prior QD-RL methods that estimate objective gradients with TD3, e.g., PGA-ME~\citep{nilsson2021pga} and CMA-MEGA (TD3, ES)~\citep{dqdrl}, fulfill this role with a dedicated actor.
 This actor is referred to as a \textit{greedy actor} since its primary purpose is to optimize its performance with respect to the critic.

 In theory, since TD3 is an off-policy method, any actor, including a greedy actor, can be used to train the critic.
 However, to make TD3GA closer to PPGA, we instead use a copy of the current search policy to train the critic.
 This decision provides our TD3 instances with an on-policy nature that mirrors the PPO mechanisms found in PPGA.